+Social and Choose any course from: Social 6

+Behavioral and Behavioral Science General

+Sciences Education Selection

-Two Lab-loaded Science Course Choose any course from: Science 8 Total General Education Credits 36
+Two Lab-loaded Choose any course from: 8

+Science Course Science

+Total General Education Credits 36

-^{} Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
+\ Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
 Consult with your Academic/Faculty Adviser for further information.

-ţ Core Courses
+S Core Courses

 ore Requirements 24 credits including 3 or more credits each from literature, History, Speech/communication.
 Nine (9) credits overall must be from courses numbered 200 and above.
-One course must be designated with a (G).
 24

-0 Total Core Credits 24
+Ŭ Total Core Credits 24

 Total Credits for Degree 60